Skip to content

 Now, another interesting offseason awaits.

 Entering the playoffs, Nurse and Morey were considered to be on the hot seat.
-Morey has not yet held his end-of-season news conference because, after the loss to the Knicks, he traveled to Chicago for the NBA combine.
+Morey has not held his end-of-season news conference because after the loss to the Knicks, he traveled to Chicago for the NBA combine.
 Nurse was not asked about his job status Sunday because his news conference was cut short when Embiid unexpectedly entered the room, ready for his turn to take questions.

-It also is still worth wondering where things stand between the organization and Embiid, even after the topic was broached twice in recent media sessions.
+It also is worth wondering where things stand between the organization and Embiid, even after the topic was broached twice in recent media sessions.
 Embiid has spent his entire 12-year career with the Sixers and become one of Philly’s most accomplished athletes.
 In recent months, though, Embiid has publicly vocalized displeasure with a few key decisions.

 In late January, he requested that the front office not duck the luxury tax at the trade deadline, before it dealt McCain.
 In the move’s immediate aftermath, Embiid visibly held back his words during a postgame media scrum in Los Angeles.
-Then when Embiid was held out of an April 1 win at the Washington Wizards due to illness, he created a social media stir by proclaiming he still wanted to play and later publicly called out Morey for not allowing him to.
+Then when Embiid was held out of an April 1 win at the Washington Wizards because of illness, he created a social media stir by proclaiming he still wanted to play and later publicly called out Morey for not allowing him to.

 » READ MORE: MURPHY: The Sixers season ended in embarrassment, but also made something clear about Joel Embiid’s future